summanijaz/Social-Connect/README.md

 # Social-Connect
-Week 1: Research and Campaign Planning
+Creating and Managing a Digital
+Marketing Campaign